oxelf/flutter_customizable_flashcards/README.md

 -->
 [![Flutter Test](https://github.com/oxelf/flutter_customizable_flashcards/actions/workflows/flutter_test.yml/badge.svg?branch=master)](https://github.com/oxelf/flutter_customizable_flashcards/actions/workflows/flutter_test.yml)

-This is a package that uses the [flash_card](https://pub.dev/packages/flash_card/install) as foundation and adds additional functionality to it.
+This is a package that uses the [flash_card](https://pub.dev/packages/flash_card) as foundation and adds additional functionality to it.
 I make this package, because the original author didnt made a new version in over 17 months so I assumed its no longer maintained.

 # Features

-- change the appereance of the flashcard
+- change the appereance of the flashcard(color, gradient, size)
-- change the animation/duration.
+- ontap callback
+- onFlip callback

 # Getting started